Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 that reduces the lattice dimension according to the homomorphisms introduced in the paper.

 For $n^{\prime}=7$,  instead of solving the SVP in a lattice of dimension 392, the defined homomorphism solves the SVP in a lattice of dimension 196.
-The defined  homomorphisms decrease the lattice dimension  by a factor of `2` and keep the lattice dimension almost unchanged.
+The defined  homomorphisms decrease the lattice dimension  by a factor of `2` and keep the key norm almost unchanged.

 ```
 python attack.py 196 'reduection' --verbose=True --dump=True --bkz_betas=3:20  --option=1